-During visit 1 the initial external weight of 20% body-weight led to a decrease in the MDF of the erector spinae lumbar of at least 10% within the 90 s time window for the majority of participants (57%).
-For 37% of participants this MDF decrease threshold was not reached during visit 1 and the load was increase to 25% body-weight for visit 2.
-The external loads used during visit 2 ranged between 11 and 21 kg: 15% of body weight for 1 participant, 20% of body weight for 8 participants and 25% of body weight for 5 participants.
-During visit 2 the lumbar erector spinae MDF decrease was 24.4% in the NoExo condition (SD: 16.5%).
+During visit 1, the initial external weight of 20% body weight led to a decrease in the MDF of the erector spinae lumbar of at least 10% within the 90 s time window for the majority of participants (57%).
+For 37% of participants, this MDF decrease threshold was not reached during visit 1 and the load was increased to 25% body weight for visit 2.
+The external loads used during visit 2 ranged between 11 and 21 kg: 15% of body weight for 1 participant, 20% of body weight for 8 participants, and 25% of body weight for 5 participants.
+During visit 2, the lumbar erector spinae MDF decrease was 24.4% in the NoExo condition (SD: 16.5%).
 A lumbar erector spinae MDF decrease below the defined 10% fatigue threshold was observed in two participants (Δ MDF = 8.16% and Δ MDF = 8.07%) during the NoExo condition.
-All participants participated in the second visit and included in the statistical analysis.
+All participants participated in the second visit and were included in the statistical analysis.

-Significant reductions in muscle activity when wearing the exoskeleton were observed in the erector spinae in both the thoracic (p = 0.001) and lumbar region (p = 0.025), as well as in the gluteus maximus (p = 0.020), see table 1.
-The largest effect of the exoskeleton was observed in the erector spinae at thoracic level (33.0% reduced compared to no exoskeleton), followed by the quadratus lumborum (16.7%) and gluteus maximus (16.3%), see figure 3(a).
+Significant reductions in muscle activity when wearing the exoskeleton were observed in the erector spinae in both the thoracic (p = .001) and lumbar region (p = .025), as well as in the gluteus maximus (p = .020), see Table 1.
+The largest effect of the exoskeleton was observed in the erector spinae at thoracic level